Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 About Gate 60 in Human Design

-What if the very thing you see as your greatest limitation is actually the raw material for your most profound transformation?
 In Human Design, gate 60, the gate of Acceptance, holds the archetype of the Magician, the Master Mutator, and asks us to reconsider our relationship with the boxes we build around ourselves.

-Gate 60 is part of the format channel 60-3, which is an extremely powerful channel in the human design chart!
+Found in the Root Center, gate 60 is within the format channel 60-3, the Channel of Mutation, which is an extremely powerful channel in the human design chart!
+In Rave Biology, channel 60-3 is associated with sugar.

-Found in the Root Center, gate 60's major energetic themes are about TRANSCENDING LIMITATIONS through gratitude, mutation, and the alchemy of your own body.
+Gate 60's major energetic themes are about TRANSCENDING LIMITATIONS through gratitude, mutation, and the alchemy of your own body.

 Human Design Name: The Gate of Acceptance